stephenwaskew/returns_system/README.md

         }
       ]
     },
-- now each company can state if they allowReturns and the row is highlighted (green if allowed and red if not)
+- now each company can state if they allowReturns (or whatever policy) and the row is highlighted (green if allowed and red if not)